 We regret we are not able to carry children under the age of 5.

-Our Marketing Assistant, Julia, has written all about this tour on her blog.
-You can read her Rosslyn Chapel tour blog here!
+We wrote all about this tour on our blog.
+You can read our Rosslyn Chapel tour blog here.